 Executive Sessions.
-Pursuant to the Company's Corporate Governance Guidelines, the non-management trust managers meet in separate executive sessions at least three times a year.
-These trust managers may invite the Chief Executive Officer or others, as they deem appropriate, to attend a portion of these sessions.
+Pursuant to the Company's Corporate Governance Guidelines, the independent trust managers meet in separate executive sessions at least three times a year.
+The trust managers may invite the Chief Executive Officer or others, as they deem appropriate, to attend a portion of these sessions.